aws/aws-iot-device-sdk-embedded-C/README.md

 * Linux system with POSIX sockets, threads, RT, and timer APIs.
 (We have tested on Ubuntu 18.04).

 ##### Build Dependencies
-The follow table shows libraries that need to be installed on your system to run certain demos.
-If a dependency is not installed in your system, demos that require that dependency will be excluded from the default `all` target.
+The follow table shows libraries that need to be installed in your system to run certain demos.
+If a dependency is not installed and cannot be built from source, demos that require that dependency will be excluded from the default `all` target.

 Dependency | Version | Usage
 :---: | :---: | :---: